ShiraWild/K-means-Implementation-using-Spark/README.md

 # K-means-Implementation-using-Spark
-Implementation of k-means algorithm, using spark and python.
+Implementation of k-means algorithm, using spark and python, map&reduce.